jayashraj/cryptType/README.md

 Type your message without worrying about people snooping on your screen.

+## Known Bugs

+- Currently the keyboard doesn't show up on iOS devices.
+Will be fixing it soon.

 ## Download plain text file

 Just type `:save` then press space or enter once you are done typing your text.